Current as of March 2015 | Download print version (in PDF)

 A trust is regulated by the Trustees Acts 1925 and 2000, in addition to a substantial body of case law.

-An industrial and provident society is a not-for-profit corporate entity.
+A registered society is a not-for-profit corporate entity.
 It is a legal person.
-The structure is widely used for housing associations and cooperatives, as well as for some charitable organizations.
-Its principal advantage is that its governing law, the Industrial and Provident Societies Act 1965, is simpler than the law governing companies.
-Charitable industrial and provident societies which are registered social landlords under Part 1 of the Housing Act 2006 are exempt charities, and do not register as charities with the Charity Commission.
-Other charitable industrial and provident societies are now required to register with the Charity Commission (Charities Act 2011, Part 4, Section 30).
+There are two types of registered society: the co-operative society and the community benefit society.
+The latter type is widely used for charitable and non-charitable housing associations, as well as for some other charitable organizations.
+The principal advantage of the registered society is that its governing law, the Co-operative and Community Benefit Societies Act (which replaced the Industrial and Provident Societies Act 1965), is simpler than the law governing companies.
+Registered societies are regulated by the Financial Conduct Authority.
+While charitable registered societies are generally required to register as charities with the Charity Commission, those that are registered providers of social housing are exempt from this requirement (Charities Act 2011 Part 4 Section 30).

 Charitable Incorporated Organization (CIO)

 A charitable incorporated organization is a membership organization.
-The membership may be limited to the trustees ("a foundation CIO") or it may be broader ("an association CIO").
+The membership may be limited to the trustees (“a foundation CIO”) or it may be broader (“an association CIO”).
 A CIO is a legal person.
-Registration is with the Charity Commission only and confers both corporate and charitable status.
-A charitable incorporated organization is governed by the Charities Act 2011 and regulations made thereunder.
-It is only available for registered charities.
+CIOs register solely with the Charity Commission; this registration confers both corporate and charitable status.
+A charitable incorporated organization is governed by the Charities Act 2011 and regulations made there under.